-- 86. The University's equality scheme is available free of charge in print form and alternative formats from the Equality, Diversity and Inclusion section.
-It is also available on our Equality of Opportunity and Good Relations web page. - 87.
+- 88. The University's equality scheme is available free of charge in print form and alternative formats from the Equality, Diversity and Inclusion section.
+It is also available at: - ulster.ac.uk/peopleandculture/employee-benefits/equality-diversity/equality-scheme - 89.
 The following arrangements are in place for the publication of the equality scheme: - The University will make every effort to communicate widely the existence and content of its equality scheme; and - It will email a link to its approved equality scheme to its consultees on its consultation lists.
-Other consultees without e-mail will be notified by letter that the scheme is available on request.
-It will respond to requests for the equality scheme in alternative formats in a timely manner, as described in paragraph 30. - A list of the University's consultees is provided at Appendix 3 of the equality scheme.
-It is also available from the Equality, Diversity and Inclusion section and on our consultation web page.
+Other consultees without email will be notified by letter that the scheme is available on request.
+It will respond to requests for the equality scheme in alternative formats in a timely manner, as described in paragraph 30. - 90.
+A list of the University's consultees is provided at Appendix 3 of the equality scheme.
+It is also available from the Equality, Diversity and Inclusion section and at: - ulster.ac.uk/peopleandculture/employee-benefits/equality-diversity/equality-scheme